-Lebanese St. Charbel Makholof is a very powerful saintly intercessor, especially on behalf of the ill or infirm.
+Lebanese Saint Charbel Makholof is a very powerful saintly intercessor, especially on behalf of the ill or infirm.

 1) He became a monk at 23, a priest at 31, then a hermit at 46

-St. Charbel was born Yousef Antoun Makhlouf in 1828 in the mountains of Northern Lebanon.
-He was raised into a devout Christian family, and was one of five children.
+Saint Charbel was born Yousef Antoun Makhlouf in 1828 in the mountains of Northern Lebanon.
+He was raised in a devout Christian family and was one of five children.